Racism in Italy: Racial laws

 In 1937, the Second Italo-Ethiopian War led to the implementation of the first Fascist Laws which promoted explicit racial discrimination.
 These were the laws against madamato—that is, the concubinage between Italians and African women in occupied territories.
 The penalty for madamato was a prison sentence which could range from one to five years.
 Remarkably, one of the justifications of the laws was the belief that such relationships were abusive towards the women.
 In fact, in occupied Eritrea, women were married in accordance with the traditional custom of dämòz, a custom which was not legally recognized by the Italian state, thus, the husband was relieved from any legal obligations towards the woman.
 However, at the same time, a campaign against the putative dangers of miscegenation was launched in Italy.
 The Church endorsed the laws which stated that the "hybrid unions" had to be forbidden because of "the wise, hygienic and socially moral reasons intended by the State": the "inconvenience of a marriage between a White and a Negro", plus the "increasing moral deficiencies in the character of the children".

 In the late 1930s, Benito Mussolini became a major ally of Nazi Germany, culminating in the Pact of Steel.
 The influence of Nazi ideology on Italian Fascism appeared in a 16 February 1938 press release by Mussolini in which some restrictions on Jewish people were suggested.
-An anti-Semitic press campaign intensified, with Jews blamed for high food prices and unemployment.
+An antisemitic press campaign intensified, with Jews blamed for high food prices and unemployment.
 The Fascist regime adopted an overtly racist position when it published the Manifesto of Race, originally published as Il fascismo e i problemi della razza ('Fascism and the problems of race'), on 14 July 1938 in Il Giornale d'Italia.
 The Manifesto was reprinted in August in the first issue of the scientific racist magazine La Difesa della Razza ('The Defense of Race'), endorsed by Mussolini at the direction of Telesio Interlandi.
 On 5 August 1938, Mussolini issued another press release, unlike the previous press release, this press release stated that restrictions would be imposed upon Jews.
 The press release noted that "segregating does not mean persecuting", but in fact, the persecution had already begun.